wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-variables.md

 ## Creating a new Automation variable

-### To create a new variable with the Azure Management Portal
+### To create a new variable with the Azure portal

 1. From your automation account, click **Assets** at the top of the window.
 1. At the bottom of the window, click **Add Setting**.